KonradSzafer/genetic-algorithm/README.md

                         floating_point=True,     # variables data type
-                        stochastic=False,        # set True if function to optimize have stochastic nature stochastic_iterations=3, # if function to optimize have stochastic nature, performs multiple calculations for every individual (>=3) crossover_percentage=0.3,# percentage of population reproduced by crossover mutation_percentage=0.7  # percentage of population reproduced by mutation )
+                        stochastic=False,        # set True if function to optimize have stochastic nature stochastic_iterations=3, # if function to optimize have stochastic nature, performs multiple calculations for every individual (>=3) complex_function=False,  # set True if function to optimize is computationally complex and when search space is relatively small crossover_percentage=0.3,# percentage of population reproduced by crossover mutation_percentage=0.7  # percentage of population reproduced by mutation )